Fire & Explosive Services Unit

 The Fire and Explosive Services Unit exists to investigate all fire and explosive related incidents in the City of Annapolis.
 The Investigators work to determine the origin and cause of fires.
 When cases are closed, the information is loaded into our reporting system.

-The unit consists of 1 Lieutenant and 3 Investigators to whom each are assigned an explosive detection canine.
+The unit consists of one Lieutenant and three Investigators to whom each are assigned an explosive detection canine.
 All investigators are trained as firefighters, emergency medical technicians or paramedics, hazardous materials technicians, law enforcement officers, fire inspectors, fire/explosive investigators, bomb technicians and canine handlers.
 The cost for most of the bomb squad equipment and explosive canines was procured through federal terrorism grants, civic groups, the United States Naval Academy and city funding.
-The unit is 1 of only 420 Nationally Accredited Bomb Squads in the United States and is currently considered a Type 1 Bomb Squad under federal guidelines.
+The unit is one of only 420 Nationally Accredited Bomb Squads in the United States and is currently considered a Type 1 Bomb Squad under federal guidelines.
 They remain part of Special Operations Team and respond to all Special Operation incidents as part of the duty team.

 The City of Annapolis is the heart of State, County and Local Government in addition to being the home of the United States Naval Academy and St. John's College.
 This unit is also called upon to conduct explosive sweeps and render safe procedures for major events and dignitary visits.